bondress/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles contains a script to display current directory contents in a long format.

 4-listmorefiles contains a script to display current directory contents, including hidden files (starting with .), while also using the long format.

+5-listfilesdigitonly contains a script to display current directory contents:
+- in long format
+- with user and group IDs displayed numerically
+- and hidden files (starting with .)